1santhoshanayak/extract_table/README.md

 ## pdf_table_extract
 The python script for extracting table from pdf file to csv file on Debian 10, apache and php are already installed

-modify below values based on your file upload size on php.ini and restart apache upload_max_filesize = 2M post_max_size = 8M
+modify below values based on file upload size in php.ini and restart apache upload_max_filesize = 2M post_max_size = 8M